KentHB/KentHB.github.io/projects/wizards.md

   - Japanese
   - Competition
   - High School
-summary: "My team and I came in fourth for the annual Japan Wizards Competition."
+summary: "Our team came in fourth for the annual Japan Wizards Competition."
 ---

 <div class="text-center p-4">